 - One 4 to 7 lb turkey breast, thawed and giblets (if any) and excess fat removed

-- About 1/2 c of your favorite store-bought or homemade barbecue rub (recipe I used is below)
+- About 1/2 cup of All-Purpose Red Rub, or your favorite store-bought or homemade barbecue rub

 - One large onion, cut into chunks

 - Gravy, Creamy Maple Dijon Dressing, or Barbecue Sauce for serving